FireFlyMediaGroup/InvoiceApp/docs/rbac-implementation-plan-v2.md

 ## Next Steps

-1. Document the middleware implementation and usage instructions
+1. Implement role checks in user management routes
-2. Begin updating frontend components to respect user roles
+2. Add role-based checks to any other sensitive operations
-3. Complete the remaining API routes with role-based checks
+3. Implement user management features for admins
-4. Implement user management features for admins
+4. Set up logging and monitoring for role-based actions
-5. Set up logging and monitoring for role-based actions
+5. Develop and run comprehensive tests
-6. Develop and run comprehensive tests
+6. Document all new components and their role-based behavior

 ## Best Practices for Developers